ngounbunlux52-sudo/ngounbunlux52-sudo/README.md

 <div align="center">
   <sub>⚡ Designed with 60 FPS CSS/SMIL vector animations.
 Engineered for Data Science, AI &amp; Spatial Web Computing.</sub>
 </div>
+---

+## © Copyright

+© 2026 Setha Ly.
+All rights reserved.

+This README, including its design, layout, text, graphics, and custom content, is my original work.

+You may view this README for personal reference, but you may not copy, reproduce, redistribute, modify, or publish this README or substantial portions of it without my permission.

+Unauthorized reuse of this content is not permitted.